sap-tutorials/sap-conversational-ai/tutorials/conversational-ai-webhook-script-python/conversational-ai-webhook-script-python.md

 description: Create a Python script (with Flask), deploy it to SAP Business Technology Platform, and use it as a webhook to be called by an SAP Conversational AI chatbot.
 auto_validation: true
 time: 25
-tags: [ tutorial>beginner, products>sap-conversational-ai, topic>artificial-intelligence, topic>machine-learning, topic>python, products>sap-business-technology-platform]
+tags: [ tutorial>beginner, products>sap-conversational-ai, topic>artificial-intelligence, topic>machine-learning, programming-tool>python, products>sap-business-technology-platform]
 primary_tag: products>sap-conversational-ai
 ---